Kristin Cavallari Shuts Down Rumors That She’s Dating Austen Kroll After Wild Night Out In Nashville

 “I was just thinking how cute they look together,” another added.

-Photos from the wild after-party were also posted by People.
+Photos from the wild after-party were also posted by People Magazine.
 In one pic, Kristin was seen on top of Austen’s shoulders as they danced the night away.

-“When the right squad finds each other,” Justin captioned another post from the night out, which showed Kristin with her arm around Austen.
+“When the right squad finds each other,” Justin captioned another post from the evening out, which showed Kristin with her arm around Austen.

 Austen recently told Us Weekly that he and the Very Cavallari star are just friends.